Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-availability.md

 Supporting Messages can be seen by Hovering over the Service Status Icon.

-* To Change the Status of the Service, simple select a different option from the drop down list and save.
+* To Change the Status of the Service, simply select a different option from the drop down list and save.
 * To remove any Status, simply select the 'No Status' option from the drop down list and save.

 In the user app and the Request Details view, the Service Name will take you through to see more information about the service.
 The Level of information visible to you will depend on your rights to view the Service, including: